 Dog Skin & Human Skin Are Very Different

-Before we discuss the reasons why you should not use human shampoo for dogs, it’s important to understand just how different human and dog skin is.
-The differences in their skin is what makes it so important to only use dog approved products on your pup.
-They have a delicate balance of pH and natural oils that is unique to them.
+It’s important to understand the differences between human and dog skin.
+These differences make it important to only use dog approved products on your pup.
+Dogs have a delicate balance of pH and natural oils that is unique to them.

-First, it’s important to be aware of the fact that while people have 18-20 cell layers that make up their epidermis, dogs only have 8-10.
-This means their skin is much more sensitive and at risk to irritation if one disrupts the protective oils on their skin.
-In addition to having a much thinner epidermis than humans, dogs also have an entirely difference pH on the surface of their skin.
+While people have 18-20 cell layers that make up their epidermis, dogs only have 8-10.
+This means their skin is much more sensitive and at risk of irritation if protective skin oils are disrupted.
+Additionally, dogs have an entirely difference pH on the surface of their skin.

-Both dogs and humans have a layer on the top of their skin called the acid mantle.
+Both dogs and humans have a skin layer called the acid mantle.
 The acid mantle refers to the thin layer of oil that covers the surface of the skin.
 It essentially serves as a skin barrier.
 The pH of the acid mantle on humans is typically very acidic (around 5.6).
 The dog’s acid mantle pH is more neutral (6.2-7.3).
-The design of human hair care and skin products is for an acidic acid mantle only.
+Human hair care products are designed for acidic acid mantles only.

-When you use a human shampoo on your dog, this can severely disrupt the natural pH balance on the surface of their skin.
+When you use a human shampoo on your dog, it can severely disrupt the natural pH balance on the surface of the skin.
 Because their acid mantle serves as a protective barrier, any damage to this barrier can put them at risk of skin infections and skin parasites.
 It can also lead to irritating dryness and skin cracking.
-The design of human shampoo is not with dogs in mind.

-We want you to be informed when it comes to your dog’s skin and coat health.
-It’s important to be aware of the complications which can occur when using human shampoo on your dog.
-Ranging from skin irritation to skin infections, let’s break down the risks below.
+Complications can occur when using human shampoo on your dog.
+Ranging from skin irritation to skin infections, we break down the risks below.

 Immediate Skin Irritation

-Human shampoos contain ingredients and fragrances not for dogs.
-This means that not only will some dogs develop immediate skin irritation after their bath, some may even be allergic to certain human shampoos.
+Human shampoos contain fragrances.
+This means that some dogs develop immediate skin irritation after their bath, while some may even be allergic to certain human shampoos.
 Human shampoo in dogs can cause skin redness, itchy skin, skin rashes, hives, and even fur loss in some cases.

 Severe Skin Dryness

-Due to the fact human shampoo has human skin pH levels in mind, this means these products will strip the dog of their natural skin oils.
+Human shampoo will strip your dog of his natural skin oils.
 These natural oils not only offer the dog’s skin protection, but they also help to hydrate the skin and coat.
-The loss of these natural oils quickly lead to dry skin, itching, and even cracked skin.
-Not only is this irritating for the dog, but it will cause them to scratch.
-Scratching only further traumatizes the skin.
-This can also increase the risk of infection when they are constantly scratching and biting at their body.
+The loss of these natural oils quickly leads to dry skin, itching, and even cracked skin.
+Not only is this irritating for your dog, but it will cause them to scratch, which only further traumatizes the skin.
+Constantly scratching and biting also increases the risk of infection.

 Bacterial Or Viral Skin Infections

-In addition to altering the pH balance of the outer skin layer, human shampoo can also lead to skin irritation and dryness.
-These pups will often bite and scratch at their skin as a result.
-Scratching and biting can lead to minor injuries that compromise the skin surface.
+Scratching and biting at dry skin can lead to minor injuries that compromise the skin surface.
 This offers bacteria and viruses a point of entry into the skin layers, which in turn can lead to infection.

-Compromising their skin allows bacteria and viruses to make a home out of your dog’s skin.
-Skin mites like to live there too.
-A healthy pup typically fights off these critters when their skin oils are in balance.
-The human shampoo will disturb their natural protection.
-These mites can lead to patches of fur loss, itching, skin infections, sores on the skin, and even systemic infections in severe cases.
+Skin mites like to take advantage of your pup’s compromised skin too.
+A healthy pup typically fights off these critters when skin oils are in balance.
+But when natural protection is disturbed, skin mites can lead to patches of fur loss, itching, skin infections, sores, and even systemic infections in severe cases.

 In most situations, one use of human shampoo is okay.
-Most of these complications arise with repeated use of human shampoo, so a one time bathing emergency won’t likely cause any serious harm to your pup.
-However, there are some dogs that have allergic reactions to human shampoos, so we do suggest keeping an eye out for any skin irritation in the 12-72 hours that follow their bath.
+Most of these complications arise with repeated use of human shampoo, so a one-time bathing emergency won’t likely cause any serious harm to your pup.
+However, some dogs have allergic reactions to human shampoos, even after a single use.
+We suggest keeping an eye out for any skin irritation in the 12-72 hours that follow.

 The best way to prepare for a smelly dog emergency is to have a bottle of dog shampoo in your home at all times.
 You can find a quality dog shampoo at any pet store, and even at your local supermarket in some cases.
-A dog shampoo with soothing agents like oatmeal or aloe are typically best, but you can browse our suggested dog shampoo options here.
+A dog shampoo with soothing agents like oatmeal or aloe are typically best.

 Human shampoo is not a suitable bathing option for the beloved dogs in our life.
-We always suggest keeping a dog shampoo in your home at all times, so even if you are in a pinch, you will always have a way to clean your furry friend.
+We suggest keeping a dog shampoo in your home at all times, so you will always have a way to clean your furry friend.